La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 prepare their concept or idea in accordance with any guidelines published or notified by La Trobe on the Grand Challenge page

-submit their application by completing the online registration form on the Challenge website and uploading their concept or idea to the Challenge website by no later than11 January 2021; and
+submit their application by completing the online registration form on the Challenge website and uploading their concept or idea to the Challenge website by no later than 30 December 2021; and

 include in their application a letter of support from their university (head of department or equivalent) or be prepared to provide such evidence of support before progressing to the Challenge.